andresoSw/gabil-ga/README.md

 | Results Folder:                          |--rfolder             | path to folder       |  /gabil-runs   |

-In case that any of the optional argument is not specified, its the default value will be used instead
+In case that any of the optional argument is not specified, its default value will be used instead

 ####Example of project invocation: